Astros clinch home field in AL playoffs, beat Angels 4-0 | New Country 923

 Astros: SS Carlos Correa’s availability for the AL division series will be determined during workouts next week.
 He has made only 11 plate appearances since Aug.
 19, and he is missing the final week of the regular season to rest his bad back.

 Angels: Tommy La Stella went 0 for 4 as the Angels’ designated hitter in his first appearance since July 2, when he broke his leg on a foul ball.
-La Stella was selected for his first All-Star Game appearance shortly before the injury, which ruined the reward for his breakthrough season during his first chance at regular playing time in the big leagues.
-La Stella is expected to return to the Angels next season since he is still under team control.
+La Stella was selected for his first All-Star Game appearance shortly before the injury, which ruined the reward for his breakthrough season.

 UP NEXT